rozariwang/CLMs-for-NPs/Readme.md

 - **Experiment launcher script**: A main shell script (`run_experiments.sh`) is provided to run all major experiments

 > ⚠️ **Model Access**
-A Hugging Face model access key is temporarily provided for PhD committee members to evaluate the repository and code.
-The models will be made publicly available after thesis submission.
+A Hugging Face model access key is temporarily provided for repository and code evaluation.
+The models will be made publicly available later on.
 Please do not misuse this access.

 > ⚙️ **Environment Setup**
 Setup instructions provided here are tailored for the LSV compute cluster.
 Alternative environments will be explored if there's future demand.